See the deplorable condition of Enugu and Port Harcourt airport

 - In the post, the Bayelsa senator added that the infrastructure was in a complete state of decay

-Nigerian senator Ben Murray-Bruce (PDP-Bayelsa East) on Thursday, October 26, decried the current condition of the Enugu and Port Harcourt airport.
+Nigerian senator Ben Murray-Bruce (PDP-Bayelsa East) on Thursday, October 26, decried the current condition of the Enugu state airport.

-In a post on his Facebook page, the senator condemned the deplorable state of the facility when the Senate's Aviation Committee visited the airports.
+In a post on his Facebook page, the senator condemned the deplorable state of the facility when the Senate's Aviation Committee visited the airport.

 READ ALSO: Federal government recovers stolen $85m from UK